greenm01/ec4x/docs/ec4x_specs.md

 1 SRP = 2 + SL(0.5) XMR
 ```

-Example: To purchase 10 SPR's at SL2, the price in XMR is:
+Example: To purchase 10 SRPs at SL2, the price in XMR is:

 ```
 10 SRP = 10(2 + 2(0.5)) = 30 XMR